OpenDSA/OpenDSA/Doc/source/GettingStarted.rst

 virtual box to set everything up automatically.
-If you plan to do more, including running the OpenDSA or Code Workout back-end servers, then the only practical approach is to install the OpenDSA DevStack in a virutal box.
+If you plan to do more, including running the OpenDSA or Code Workout back-end servers, then the only practical approach is to install the OpenDSA DevStack in a virtual box.
 To make this relatively easy for most developers, we have created a package to deliver a complete "OpenDSA in a box" on a virtual machine.